-Northrop Grumman is committed to diversity and inclusion and was included in the Human Rights Campaign’s list of 2021 Best Places to Work for LGBT Equality.
+Northrop Grumman is committed to diversity, equity and inclusion and was included in the Human Rights Campaign’s list of 2021 Best Places to Work for LGBT Equality.

 While the change in our medical coverage is an important milestone for our transgender colleagues, it’s also an example of the kind of culture we want to have at the company, where employees are able to openly advocate for themselves and others.